pinheadmz/rpc-auth-proxy/README.md

 ## Install

 1. Clone repo
-2. Create and active a Python Virtual Environment
+2. Create and activate a Python Virtual Environment (for isolate problems with other python libraries)
 3. `pip install -r requirements.txt`

 ## Run